stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 Inlining is always an option for compiler, unless you tell it that particular function should not be inlined, and sometimes you will want to be able to do that.
-Here the `NOINLINE` pragma may be helpful.
+In these cases the `NOINLINE` pragma may be helpful.

 Let's have an example from a real, practical package called `http-client-tls` which adds TLS (HTTPS) support to another package